QMCPACK/qmcpack/nexus/docs/installation.rst

 Wheel files are compressed ZIP-format archives that are officially recommended by the `Python Packaging Authority (PyPA) <https://packaging.python.org/en/latest/specifications/binary-distribution-format/>`__ and can be built by anyone with the right tools.
 To get started, you must have a tool capable of building a project; here we will be describing how to use ``uv`` for building distributions.
 First, start by cloning the QMCPACK GitHub repository and navigating to the ``nexus`` directory.
-Next, though this step is not always necessary, it is recommended to run ``nxs-test`` to ensure you have a clean Nexus installation.
+Next, though this step is not always necessary, it is recommended to run ``pytest`` to ensure you have a clean Nexus installation.
 Finally, you can run the command ``uv build``, which will create a ``qmcpack/nexus/dist`` directory, and build two files to go in it.
 The first is a tar archive of the source code, and the second is a ``.whl`` file.
 This wheel file is then usable as an installation source, which you can access via the following command (if you are in a virtual environment):